 Ozone target control

-Ozone provides full control over the target microcontroller- or microprocessor-based system.
+Full control over target microcontroller- or microprocessor-based systems

 Target control and communication

 Ozone provides full control over a target via the debug interface.
-Control options include code stepping, breakpoint-setting, and bi-directional terminal communication with the target firmware.
-This enables users to examine a target system at every step in the process.
+Control options include code stepping, breakpoint setting, and bi-directional terminal communication with target firmware.
+This enables users to examine a target system during every step of the debugging process.

 Terminal communication

-Ozone can communicate with the target firmware using a terminal interface.
-This way, the target firmware can push log and error message into Ozone's terminal window.
-A firmware created for running specific tests can be controlled via the terminal interface and return the test results using the same.
+Ozone can communicate with target firmware using a terminal interface, and the firmware can push log and error messages into Ozone's terminal window.
+Firmware created for running specific tests can be controlled and return test results via the terminal interface.

-User interface peripherals not present during the debug process can be simulated using the terminal interface.
-Messages send via Ozone can be used to simulate input devices.
-Messages sent by the target that would go to a display in the final product could go be sent to the debugger during development.
+User-interface peripherals not present during the debug process can be simulated using the terminal interface.
+Messages sent via Ozone can be used to simulate input devices.
+Messages sent by the target that would go to a display in the final product can be sent to the debugger during development.

-For communication Ozone can utilize the Cortex-M SWO capability, Semihosting and SEGGER's Real Time Transfer (RTT) technology.
+To communicate, Ozone can utilize the Cortex-M SWO capability, semihosting, and SEGGER's Real Time Transfer (RTT) technology.
 RTT provides extremely fast IO coupled with low MCU intrusion.

-Breakpoints are a core debug tool.
-Ozone supports code breakpoints at source and instruction level.
-Ozone users benefit from conditional breakpoints, that assist to halt the application, when the user requires, without having to modify the code.
+Breakpoints are a core debugging tool.
+Ozone supports code breakpoints at the source and instruction levels.
+Ozone users benefit from conditional breakpoints that assist in halting an application as required by the user, without the need to modify code.

-If users require to examine a loop at a later iteration, they will set a skip count and tell Ozone to skip the breakpoint automatically the specified number of times relieving them from counting and stepping manually.
-Similarly an iterative skip count can be used to halt every other occurrence.
+If users need to examine a loop in a later iteration, they will set a skip count and tell Ozone to automatically skip a breakpoint a specified number of times, which relieves them from counting and stepping manually.
+Similarly, an iterative skip count can be used to halt every other occurrence.

-In situations where a function is called from a multitude of places in the application, it can be helpful to stop the firmware only if it is called from a specific task.
-Ozone can offer the required condition, if an RTOS awareness plugin is active.
+In situations where a function is called from a multitude of places in an application, it can be helpful to stop the firmware only if it is called from a specific task.
+Ozone can offer the required condition, if an RTOS-awareness plugin is active.

-In addition, Ozone is even capable of evaluating complex conditions each time a breakpoint is hit to determine whether control is passed to the user or execution is continued to the next breakpoint.
-The evaluation can also make use of RTOS awareness.
+In addition, Ozone can even evaluate complex conditions each time a breakpoint is hit, in order to determine whether control is passed to the user or execution is continued to the next breakpoint.
+The evaluation can also use RTOS awareness.

 Data breakpoints

 To monitor memory locations important to the program flow, users can set data breakpoints.
-These trigger a program halt every time the memory location is accessed.
-Conditions to determine whether the data breakpoint shall trigger include memory address/area, access type (read/write), access size, and value.
-This supports detecting unwanted memory access or memory access, that does not yield the expected result.
-In addition, stack overflows can be identified as well as heap use-after-free.
+These trigger a program halt every time memory location is accessed.
+Conditions for determining whether a data breakpoint should trigger a halt include memory address/area, access type (read/write), access size, and value.
+This aids in detection of unwanted memory access or memory access that does not yield an expected result.
+In addition, both stack overflows and heap-use-after-free can be identified.

-Ozone provides the standard step modes: single step to the next line, into a function, over a function and also enables stepping on instruction level.
+Ozone provides the following standard step modes: single step to the next line, step into a function, step over a function, and instruction-level stepping.
 If users want to temporarily exclude functions from execution, they can simply move the program counter to the next code line and continue execution.

-For one time inspection of a state at a specific location, users can place the cursor there and chose the run to cursor mode, which let's the application run to the specified location.
+For one-time inspection of a state at a specific location, users can place the cursor at that location and chose the run-to-cursor mode, which lets the application run to the specified location.